Search 1,000+ pages, voyages, ports, guides, and comparisons.

 Retreat Residence.
 Photo: Explora Journeys.

 One per ship.
 Spans the full width of the aft, with a dedicated Residence Manager who handles every reservation, transfer, and onboard amenity.
-On Explora III and IV, Patricia Urquiola redesigned this category — different layout, different finishes, a notable upgrade if the standard Owner's Residence interior on I/II feels too restrained for the price.
+On Explora III and IV, Patricia Urquiola redesigned this category.
+Different layout, different finishes, a notable upgrade if the standard Owner's Residence interior on I/II feels too restrained for the price.
 Up to four ground transfers per Journey and a private driver ashore.

 Pick this if: the budget is decided and the question is which line.
 The Owner's Residence on Explora III is, by suite design, the most architecturally interesting top-suite at sea right now.
-Book early — there is one per voyage and on peak weeks it sells twelve months out.
+Book early.
+There is one per voyage and on peak weeks it sells twelve months out.

 Variants in this tier

-• Owner's Residence 3,014 sqft · full-beam aft
+• Owner's Residence 3,014 sqft · full-beam aft (deck 8)

 • Owner's Residence by Patricia Urquiola 3,014 sqft · full-beam aft · III, IV only

 EXCLUSIVE TO EXPLORA III and IV.
-New interpretation by Patricia Urquiola — one of the world's most celebrated architects and designers.
+New interpretation by Patricia Urquiola, one of the world's most celebrated architects and designers.

 Tell me your voyage and I'll tell you which suite.